 In addition, some people experience physical effects such as headaches or dizziness.
 However, these side effects are generally temporary and will subside as the brain begins to heal from drug use.

-Over the long term, quitting marijuana has been shown to have positive effects on the brain’s ability to function normally.
+Over the long term, quitting marijuana has been shown to have positive effects on the brain’s ability to function normally as well as positively affect brain volume recovery.
 Studies have shown that chronic exposure to marijuana use can lead to changes in the orbitofrontal cortex the area of the brain associated with attention, emotion regulation, and decision making.

 However, researchers suggest that many of these effects can be reversed or improved upon by quitting cannabis use and allowing time for key neural pathways to develop.
 Overall, abstinence from cannabis use is an important step toward protecting mental and physical health, both now and in the future.